 Q. What do I do if my business was or is temporarily closed, permanently closed or using much less water and I have not notified you?

-To help us bill you accurately, you must let us know immediately when your business re-opens.
+To help us bill you accurately, you must let us know immediately when your business either closes or re-opens if you have been closed during Covid-19.
 You can do this by emailing us.
-Please include your account number and the date of when your business reopened.
-If your charges were stopped during this period but consumption continued you may face a catch up bill to cover the period in which you were closed
+Please include your account number and the date of when your business closed or reopened.
+Please also ensure you provide us with as much information as possible as to your trading status since March with any information you hold over your water usage.
+This will allow us to bill you as accurately as possible.

-Q. Am I entitled to a payment holiday/freeze/reduction during this lockdown period?
+Q. Am I entitled to a payment holiday/freeze/reduction during any local lockdown period?

 In line with the latest Customer Protection Code of Practice and in particular around for support for our customers currently affected by Covid-19 we have published our Covid-19 Repayment Scheme.
-This details our payment arrangements for customers that are affected by Covid-19 and how we have classified customers as affected and therefore their eligibility to the repayment options.
+This details our payment arrangements for customers that were directly affected by Covid-19 during the National lockdown period and how we classified customers as affected and therefore their eligibility to the repayment options.
+Please note this scheme is no longer in operation and only refers to the National lockdown period and for those businesses affected by this period

 Click here for more information

-Q What happens if I am unable to pay my water/wastewater bills temporarily during lockdown?
+Q What happens if I am unable to pay my water/wastewater bills temporarily?

-Due to the impact of COVID-19, and as your water retailer, you can be reassured that we will NOT be implementing any of the following from 8th April to 31st May or until such time as we notify you otherwise via our website
+If you are unable to pay your bill(s) due to the impact of Covid-19 you can get in touch easily by emailing us.
+Due to the impact of COVID-19, and as your water retailer, you can be reassured that we will NOT be implementing any of the following for overdue balances between 8th April to 31st May or until such time as we notify you otherwise via our website

 (a) serving disconnection notices for the non-payment of bills or invoices;